Stability analysis of warm quintessential dark energy model: Introduction

-Another novel way of overcoming the reheating problem in such unified models is to opt for warm inflation (WI)~\cite{Berera:1995ie} as the inflationary model (for recent reviews on WI, see, e.g., Refs.~\cite{Kamali:2023lzq,Berera:2023liv}).
+Another novel way of overcoming the reheating problem in such unified models is to opt for warm inflation (WI)~\cite{Berera:1995ie} as the inflationary model (for recent reviews on WI, see, e.g., \cite{Kamali:2023lzq,Berera:2023liv}).
 WI is a variant inflationary scenario where the inflaton field, having strong couplings with other fields, dissipates its energy to a thermal bath during inflation.
 As a constant thermal bath is maintained throughout WI, it smoothly ends in a radiation dominated Universe, without invoking the need of a separate reheating phase.
 Thus, WI can naturally alleviate the problem of reheating in such unified quintessential inflation models.
-Besides, the constraints set by the swampland conjectures (especially the de Sitter conjecture~\cite{Ooguri:2018wrx,Garg:2018reu}), which prohibit constructions of de Sitter vacua in string theory, cannot be easily met by the conventional inflationary models~\cite{Agrawal:2018own}.
+Besides, the constraints set by the swampland conjectures (especially the de Sitter conjecture~\cite{Ooguri:2018wrx,Garg:2018reu}), which prohibit constructions of de Sitter vacua in string theory, cannot be easily met by the conventional inflationary models~\cite{Agrawal:2018own, Kinney:2018nny}.
 WI, however, naturally overcome those constraints~\cite{Das:2018hqy,Motaharfar:2018zyb,Das:2018rpg,Berera:2023mlj} and, thus, can be considered as a viable inflationary paradigm in string landscapes.
-On the late-time acceleration front, quintessence is in better agreement with the swampland conjectures than a non-zero cosmological constant $\Lambda$~\cite{Agrawal:2018own}.
-Hence, unifying WI with quintessence has an added advantage even from the point of view of effective field theories consistent with a quantum gravity ultraviolet realization.
+On the late-time acceleration front, quintessence is in better agreement with the swampland conjectures than a non-zero cosmological constant $\Lambda$~\cite{Agrawal:2018own}.\footnote{It is to note that, in general, quintessence dark energy models, preferred by the swampland conjectures~\cite{Agrawal:2018own}, exacerbates the $H_0$ tension as have been pointed out in~\cite{Colgain:2019joh,Banerjee:2020xcn}. {}For some of the recent discussions concerning the differences on the value of $H_0$ between the measurements coming from the Cosmic Microwave Background~\cite{Planck:2018vyg} and by local distance measurements~\cite{Riess:2016jrr,Riess:2018byc,Riess:2019cxk}, see, e.g., Refs.~\cite{Dominguez:2019jqc, Park:2019emi, Lin:2019zdn, Freedman:2020dne, Birrer:2020tax, Boruah:2020fhl, Freedman:2021ahq, Wu:2021jyk, Cao:2022ugh}.} Hence, unifying WI with quintessence has an added advantage even from the point of view of effective field theories consistent with a quantum gravity ultraviolet realization.